emera86/SASmanual-MkDocs/SASmanual/docs/statistics/inference.md

 RUN;
 ```

-* `PROC GLMSELECT` automatically creates the `&_GLSIND` macro variable which stores the list of effects that are in the model whose variable order you can check in the *Influence Diagnostics* panel
+* `PROC GLMSELECT` automatically creates the `&_GLSIND` macro variable which stores the list of effects that are in the model whose variable order can be checked in the *Influence Diagnostics* panel
 * The `ODS` statement takes the data that creates each of the requested plots and saves it in the specified data set
 * The `LABEL` option includes a label for the extreme observations in the plot (labeled with the observation numbers if there is not ID specified)